50 Years of Better Tomorrows

 Meanwhile, in Tallahassee, state education officials were exasperated by the logjam in Orlando, which they blamed on “local politics, short-sighted business leaders and a local newspaper.”
 While the power brokers in Orlando remained at an impasse, Brevard, Volusia and Lake counties had already started community colleges — and across the state, community colleges’ enrollments were growing 50 percent per year.

 As the debate about Valencia raged, Martin Company officials were frustrated too.
 Aside from the engineering jobs — which often went to engineers trained out of state — Martin had to hire technicians from outside the Orlando area too, because there was no technical training available here.
-At one point, Martin offered the board of Orlando Junior College $1 million to add technical training classes — and open its college to black students and Jewish students.
+At one point, Martin executives offered the board of Orlando Junior College $1 million to add technical training classes, but with one condition: OJC had to open its college to black students and Jewish students.
 The OJC board refused.

 Several factors finally broke the stalemate.
 When the Civil Rights Act of 1965 passed, OJC still refused to open its doors to minorities — and lost its eligibility to receive federal financial aid, a decision that crippled the college financially.
 Not long thereafter, the Winter Park Chamber of Commerce endorsed the idea of a public community college.
-And when new UCF President Charles Millican also backed the idea of a community college for Orange County — and Sentinel publisher Andersen sold the newspapers — the local school board finally acquiesced.
+And when new UCF President Charles Millican also backed the idea of a community college for Orange County, the local school board finally acquiesced.

-“It was a fact members of the Orange County School Board would commit political suicide if they voted in favor of a junior college because of the power Martin Andersen had in the community,” Ed Fallon said at the time.
+“It was a fact members of the Orange County School Board would commit political suicide if they voted in favor of a junior college,” Ed Fallon said at the time.
 Fallon was a vice president at the Martin Company.

 Finally, in December 1966, the Orange County School Board voted unanimously to open a public junior college in the fall of 1967.